sandhyavenky/Employee_Assignment/README.md

 ## Launch
 ###### To create react app, run following commands in terminal
-###### To run this project, install it locally using npm

 $ npx create-react-app myapplication
 $ cd myapplication
 $ npm start (this will start the created react application and VS coe will open where we start playing with our creativity)

-# Employee_Assignment
-Basic design and working for maintaining Employee records .
-Front End: React.js, IDE: VScode, RestfulWEBservice: Node.js with ExpressJS &amp; AWS DynamoDB

-Front End:

-Visual Studio Code installation (OS based latest version)

-In command prompt run following command: nvm install yarn install

-Create folder
-Eg: cd Application

-npx create-react-app "my-app"

-To run:

-Command prompt -> cd "folder name" -> npm start

-Express JS:

-Command prompt -> npm install --save express
+###### To run this project, install it locally using npm or using yarn

+$ yarn start

-To run from
+###### To run the application in Express JS

-express js-> node index.js
+$ node index.js

-Axios:

-Command prompt -> npm install --save axios

-To run the whole application:

-In Browser go to http://localhost:3002/

-Backend:
+## Description

+* Connect the Dynamo DB to the Express JS by mentioning the connection keys and URL
+* In VS code of Express application, create a table "CreateEmployee" in AWS Dynamo Db
+* Create main index.js in Express application and use the http methods to perform CRUD operations from React frontend to store and make changes in AWS
+* Design the front end in React.js in the IDE VScode
-AWS Dynamo DB
+* Use API calls which connects to the Express which is inturn connected to AWS Dynamo DB

-git commit -am "first commit"